Link Search Menu Expand Document

 Tunnels Dialog Box

-This dialog box enables you to add, modify, or delete underlay and passthrough tunnels for an appliance.
-If you have deployed an SD-WAN network, Business Intent Overlays (BIOs) govern tunnel creation and properties.
-Overlay tunnels consist of bonded underlay tunnels.
+This dialog box enables you to add, modify, or delete manually created underlay and passthrough tunnels for an appliance.
+In an SD-WAN network, Business Intent Overlays (BIOs) govern automatic tunnel creation and properties.

 The Tunnels dialog box includes the following three subtabs: